-Understanding how to rock a baby requires understanding why rocking works in the first place.
-It turns out human babies would benefit from much more time in the womb.
-The problem is that it would mean their heads would be too big to get through the birth canal.
+Understanding how to rock a baby to sleep requires knowing why rocking works in the first place.
+It’s all linked to the fact that a human baby’s time in the womb isn’t enough to get them to a place of relative developmental independence once they are born.
+That’s not the case for most mammals.
+The problem is that if babies spent any more time in the womb, their heads would be too big to get through the birth canal.

 “We really should be in the womb at least another 18 months,” says Darcia Narvaez, professor of psychology at the University of Notre Dame.
 “Compared to other animals, we’re just not ready for birth.”
 But out we come.
 So, what is a homo sapien parent to do?
 Simulate the feeling of the womb, basically.
 The best way to do that?
 Rocking a baby to sleep.